matrix-construct/construct/doc/STYLE.md

 * ~~varargs are still legitimate.~~ There are just many cases when template varargs, now being available, are a better choice; they can also be inlined.

-	* I think a better case to use our template va_rtti is starting to emerge in most of our uses for varags.
+	* Our template va_rtti is starting to emerge as a suitable replacement for any use of varags.

 * When using a `switch` over an `enum` type, put what would be the `default` case after/outside of the `switch` unless the situation specifically calls for one.
 We use -Wswitch so changes to